ShoppingComp: Are LLMs Really Ready for Your Shopping Cart?: Experiments

-\paragraph{Effect of Tool Usage.} As shown in Table~\ref{tab:unified-compact}, all models show extremely low recall (1--3\%) without tools, indicating that parametric alone is insufficient for the long tail product space, making ShoppingComp a natural benchmark for evaluating a model’s ability to retrieve and verify real-world information via web search.
-Once tools are enabled, gains come almost entirely from recall increases, as models can discover candidates they cannot memorize.
+\textbf{Effect of Tool Usage.} As shown in Appendix~\ref{appx:tool_use}, all models exhibit extremely low recall (1\% to 3\%) without tools, indicating that parametric knowledge alone is insufficient for the long-tail product space and making ShoppingComp a natural benchmark for evaluating retrieval and verification over real-world web sources.
+Once tools are enabled, gains arise almost entirely from recall improvements, as models can discover candidates they cannot memorize.
+These trends are consistent regardless of the specific search backend used (Appendix~\ref{search_tool_ablation}).